UNCLASSIFIED (U)

 (3) (U) were granted "voluntary departure" (VD), pursuant to INA 240B, the period between the granting of VD and the date of their departure, if the individual departs according to the terms of the grant of VD;

-(4) (U) have applied for extension of stay or change of nonimmigrant classification and who have remained in the United States after expiration of the I-94 while awaiting DHS's decision, the entire period of the pendency of the application, if:
+(4) (U) have applied for extension of stay (EOS) or change of nonimmigrant classification (COS) and who have remained in the United States after expiration of the I-94 while awaiting DHS's decision.
+The accumulation of unlawful presence is tolled as follows:

 (5) (U) have properly filed an application for adjustment of status to LPR, the entire processing period of the application, even if the application is later denied or abandoned, if the individual (unless seeking to adjust status under NACARA or HRIFA) did not file for adjustment "defensively" (i.e., after deportation proceedings had already been initiated);